juju/docs/src/en/tools-charm-tools.md

   If the item is a layered charm, and the top layer of the charm has a repo key in layer.yaml, the top layer repo will be cloned.
-Otherwise, the charm archive will be downloaded and extracted from the charm store.
+Otherwise, the charm archive will be downloaded and extracted from the Charm Store.

   If a download directory is not specified, the following environment variables will be used to determine the download location: